At Folsom Prison: Reception

-A full-page ad for the album in Seattle underground paper Helix.
+A full-page ad for the album in Seattle underground paper Helix (July 3rd 1968).

 The album release of At Folsom Prison was prepared in four months.
 Despite the recent success of "Rosanna's Going Wild", a Cash single released just before the Folsom concerts that reached number two on the Top Country Charts, Columbia initially invested little in the album or its single "Folsom Prison Blues".
 This was partly because Columbia focused its promotional efforts on pop stars rather than on country artists.
 However, the single charted on the Billboard Hot 100 on May 25, 1968 and entered the Hot Country Singles chart one week later.

-After Robert F. Kennedy's assassination on June 5, 1968, some radio stations stopped playing the single because of to the line "I shot a man in Reno / Just to watch him die".
+After Robert F. Kennedy's assassination on June 5, 1968, some radio stations stopped playing the single because of the line "I shot a man in Reno / Just to watch him die".
 Columbia demanded that Johnston remix the single with the line removed, and despite Cash's protests, the single was edited and rereleased.
 The new version reached number one on the Hot Country Singles chart and the top 40 on the Hot 100.
 The success of the single allowed the album to climb the charts, eventually reaching number one on the Top Country Albums chart and number 13 on the Pop Albums chart.
 By August 1968, Folsom had shipped more than 300,000 copies; in October, it was certified gold for shipping more than 500,000 copies.

 At Folsom Prison received rave reviews.
 Al Aronowitz of Life stated that Cash sang the songs like "someone who has grown up believing he is one of the people that these songs are about".
 For The Village Voice, Ann Fisher wrote that "every cut is special in its own way" and Richard Goldstein said the album was "filled with the kind of emotionalism you seldom find in rock".
 Fredrick E. Danker of Sing Out! praised it as "an album structured an aural experience for us".
 At the 11th Annual Grammy Awards in 1969, the album won the award for Best Album Notes and "Folsom Prison Blues" won for Best Country Vocal Performance, Male.